Adapting to general quadratic loss via singular value shrinkage: Introduction

 The above problem has been well studied in the case of $p=1$ \cite{Johnstone,Cai12}, where we can fix $Q=1$ without loss of generality.
 It is asymptotically equivalent to various problems such as nonparametric regression \cite{Brown} and density estimation \cite{Nussbaum}.
 In these settings, each $\theta_i$ corresponds to the coefficient in basis expansion of an unknown function $f$, and smoothness constraints on $f$ are translated to domain constraints on $\theta=(\theta_i)$.
 Among them, the Sobolev class is represented by infinite-dimensional ellipsoids under the Fourier expansion.
 For such ellipsoids, Pinsker \cite{Pinsker} showed that a linear estimator attains asymptotic minimaxity and derived its concrete form.
 Pinsker's estimator for the Sobolev ellipsoid depends on its smoothness and scale parameters, which are generally unknown.
 Thus, estimators that are adaptive minimax over the Sobolev ellipsoids have been developed.
 Among them, the blockwise Jame--Stein estimator \cite{Efromovich} partitions the observations into blocks and apply the James--Stein shrinkage to each block.
 Adaptive minimaxity of this estimator is proved by using an oracle inequality for the James--Stein estimator, which indicates that the James--Stein estimator attains almost the same risk with the best linear estimator.
 More details will be given in Section~\ref{sec_pre}.

 In this study, we generalize the above results to $p \geq 2$, which corresponds to multivariate versions of nonparametic problems such as nonparametric regression with vector response.
 Unlike the case of $p=1$, there is an arbitrariness in the choice of the positive definite matrix $Q$ in the quadratic loss.
-We introduce a multivariate version of the Sobolev ellipsoid, and develop an estimator that attains adative minimaxity over the multivariate Sobolev ellipsoids under any choice of $Q$ simultaneously.
-In this sense, our estimator is adaptive not only to smoothness and scale but also to arbitrary quadratic loss.
-Note that, while minimax estimation under arbitrary quadratic loss has been studied in the finite-dimensional (parametric) setting as well \cite{Berger,Strawderman}, the proposed minimax estimators depend on $Q$.
+We introduce a multivariate version of the Sobolev ellipsoid, and develop an estimator that attains adaptive minimaxity over the multivariate Sobolev ellipsoids under any choice of $Q$ simultaneously.
+In this sense, our estimator is adaptive not only to smoothness but also to arbitrary quadratic loss.
+Note that, while minimax estimation under arbitrary quadratic loss has been studied in the finite-dimensional (parametric) setting as well \cite{Berger,Strawderman}, these previous studies proposed minimax estimators that depend on $Q$.
+In contrast, we develop an estimator that attains adaptive minimaxity under any quadratic loss simultaneously.
+Note that applying the blockwise James--Stein estimator for each of the $p$ components only attains adaptive minimaxity for diagonal $Q$.

 Our estimator is based on the Efron--Morris estimator \cite{Efron72}, which was originally developed as an empirical Bayes estimator of a normal mean matrix.
 Efron and Morris \cite{Efron72} showed that this estimator is minimax and dominates the maximum likelihood estimator under the Frobenius loss.
 The Efron--Morris estimator shrinks the singular values towards zero and can be viewed as a matrix generalization of the James--Stein estimator.
 It attains large risk reduction when the truth is close to low rank.
 Recently, the Efron--Morris estimator has been shown to dominate the maximum likelihood estimator even under the matrix quadratic loss, which is a matrix-valued loss function suitable for matrix estimation \cite{Matsuda22}.
 This result implies that the Efron--Morris estimator attains improved estimation of any linear combination of the column vectors simultaneously.
 In other words, it is adaptive to arbitrary quadratic loss.
 More details will be given in Section~\ref{sec_em}.